Doubly-Robust LLM-as-a-Judge: Externally Valid Estimation with Imperfect Personas: Methodology

 \subsection{Baseline Approaches and Their Limitations}

-\textbf{Persona-Augmented Regression.} One seemingly reasonable estimation strategy is to train a model to predict human ratings using source data and then use this model to impute missing target labels.
+\textbf{Persona-Augmented Regression.} One possible estimation strategy is to train a model to predict human ratings using source data and then use this model to impute missing target labels.
 Persona-augmented regression leverages this approach while including persona ratings as an \textit{additional auxiliary feature} in the regression function.
-In particular, we train a model $\wh{\mu}(W, \wh{Y})$ predicting $\mu_0(W) := \E[Y \mid W]$\footnote{No concept drift implies $\E_t[Y \mid W] = \E_s[Y \mid W]$, so we can omit subscripts without any worry.} using samples from $\mathcal{D}_s$ and then estimate $\theta_t$ as $\hat{\theta}^{\text{reg}}_t := \frac{1}{N_t}\sum_{i=1}^{N_t} \hat{\mu}(W^t_i, \hat{Y}^t_i).$ While this approach may be viable when persona ratings are highly correlated with human ratings, in general $\hat{\mu}$ will converge too slowly to construct valid confidence intervals ($\S$ \ref{sec:experiments}).\looseness=-1
+In particular, we train a model $\wh{\mu}(W, \wh{Y})$ predicting $\mu_0(W) := \E[Y \mid W]$\footnote{No concept drift implies $\E_t[Y \mid W] = \E_s[Y \mid W]$, so we can omit subscripts without any worry.} using samples from $\mathcal{D}_s$ and then estimate $\theta_t$ as $\hat{\theta}^{\text{reg}}_t := \frac{1}{N_t}\sum_{i=1}^{N_t} \hat{\mu}(W^t_i, \hat{Y}^t_i).$ Observe that this persona-augmented regression estimator relies on the persona rating in addition to covariates.
+While this approach may be viable when persona ratings are highly correlated with human ratings, in general $\hat{\mu}$ will converge too slowly to construct valid confidence intervals ($\S$ \ref{sec:experiments}).\looseness=-1